USGS-R/ds-gitflows-template/.github/issues_to_create/issue_17.md

 1. Click "Create pull request".
 1. Add a title and description.
 Include a peer as a reviewer and link to any related issues by adding `#[issue number]` in your description.
 1. The reviewer will merge the changes.
-1. Close the loop by pulling down the changes from upstream to your local repo - `git pull upstream master`
+1. Close the loop by pulling down the changes from upstream to your local repo - `git pull upstream main`

 ### Handling merge conflicts